martins-vds/poc-manulife-devbox/README.md

 ## Notes

 - It is possible that the deployment fails due to Network Connections quota limitations.
 If this happens, submit a request to increase the quota.
+- Repositories that contain DevBox catalog definitions must install the DevCenter GitHub App.
+This app is responsible for creating the DevBox catalog and updating the DevBox catalog.

 ## Instructions